ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 ![Latency-Accuracy Tradeoff](../analysis/figures/pareto_latency_tradeoff.pdf){#fig:pareto_latency width="\linewidth" fig-pos="H"}

 Figure \ref{fig:pareto_latency}: Latency-Accuracy Tradeoff.
 This figure plots mean error (km) against processing time per grant (seconds) for each evaluated method.
 All automatic methods produce coordinates in 0.2–13 s of computation time, compared to the GIS analyst's labor time of ≈432 s per grant.
 Note the logarithmic scale on the x-axis.

-These visualizations underscore the transformative potential of LLM-based approaches for digital history projects dealing with large corpora of historical land records.
-The order-of-magnitude improvements in both cost and processing time, coupled with superior accuracy, establish a compelling case for the adoption of these techniques in archival digitization workflows.

 ## Appendix D Tool Augmentation Analysis